zoltanvin/royal-reserve-bank/README.md

 - **Spring Boot:** for simplifying the development and deployment of microservices by using pre-configured templates and tools.
 - **Spring Cloud:** for implementing microservices architectural patterns, such as service discovery, configuration management, and circuit breakers.
-- **MongoDB:** for storing product data in the Product Service allowing flexibility and scalability in handling large amounts of unstructured data.
+- **MongoDB:** for storing account data in the Account API allowing flexibility and scalability in handling large amounts of unstructured data.
-- **MySQL:** for storing order and inventory data in the Order Service and Inventory Service.
+- **MySQL:** for storing transactions and asset data in the Transaction API and Asset Management API.
-- **RabbitMQ and Kafka:** for implementing asynchronous communication between microservices.
+- **Kafka:** for implementing asynchronous communication between microservices.
 - **API Gateway:** for managing and routing API requests from users to different microservices and providing a unified entry point.
 - **JPA:** for implementing the Object Relational Mapping in the microservices, allowing Java applications to interact with databases and perform CRUD.
 - **Docker:** for containerization of microservices, making it easy to package and deploy the microservices across different environments.